NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 * [NSO IP Address Allocator Deployment](./#nso-ip-address-allocator-deployment)

 {% hint style="info" %}
-**NOTE:** It is recommended to always upgrade to the latest version of the package to access new features and stay up to date with security updates.
+It is recommended to always upgrade to the latest version of the package to access new features and stay up to date with security updates.
 {% endhint %}
 {% hint style="info" %}
 This version of NSO Resource Manager is 4.2.10.
 {% endhint %}